-COVID-19 vaccine protection decreases over time against infection.
-This means that you may be more likely to get infected with the virus that causes COVID-19 if you got vaccinated a while ago.
-Both full vaccination and booster doses of COVID-19 vaccines give people less protection against Omicron than against other variants like Delta.
+Both full vaccination and booster doses of COVID-19 vaccines could not provide adequate protection and give people less protection against Omicron than against other variants like Delta.
 This means that you may be more likely to get infected with Omicron than other variants.